Tishka17/aiogram_dialog/docs/widgets.rst

 .. _multi_text:

 To combine multiple texts you can use ``Multi`` widget.
 You can use any texts inside it.
-Also you can provide a string separator
+Also you can provide a string separator.
+In simple cases you can just concatenate widgets using ``+`` operator.

 .. literalinclude:: examples/widgets/multi.py